Life was pretty normal. A good social life, a job that was bearable. But you’ve just found out you’ve been made redundant.

-Ask a partner, friend, or family member to help you investigate your options, such as current government assistance during Covid-19, and to help you with things like organising your budget to get your through and seeking other work possibilities.
+Ask a partner, friend, or family member to help you investigate your options, such as current government assistance, and things like organising your budget to get your through or seeking other work possibilities.

 4. Recognise who you are outside of your job.

 Losing your job is a surefire way to learn if you have over-identified with it along.

 None of us are just what we do for a living.
 We have relationships, interests, and values that also make us who we are.

 Being made redundant makes you realise what relationships matter.
 Who your real friends are.
 What you really want to do with your time.
 What actually interests you when all the distractions and obligations fall away.